truemark/terraform-template/README.md

-# This is an example please modify
-# AWS RDS Aurora MySQL
+# Terraform Template

+TODO: REPLACE THE CONTENTS OF THIS FILE

+This is a template repository for creating terraform modules.

 This terraform module creates ...